Orbit evolution in growing stellar bars: Bar-supporting orbits at the vertical ILR region: Summary and Conclusions

+\end{enumerate} In our time dependent models with the growing in time mass of the bar, time-dependency has contributed to the regularization of orbital motion, at least in the important for our study case of orbits in the vicinity of the initially unstable POs of the x1v2 family.
+This introduces a new way of supporting observed bar morphologies and particularly bars with ``CX''-type side-on profiles.
+Future work should investigate whether this mechanism is in action in $N$-body models, especially during the growth phase of the bar.

-\textit{Acknowledgements} The data underlying this article will be shared on reasonable request to the corresponding author.
-We thank Prof.~G.~Contopoulos for fruitful discussions and very useful comments.
-Ch.S.~acknowledges support by the Research Committee (URC) of the University of Cape Town, and thanks the Research Center for Astronomy and Aplied Mathematics of the Academy of Athens for its hospitality during his visits when parts of this work were carried out.
+\textit{Acknowledgements} We thank Prof.~G.~Contopoulos for fruitful discussions and very useful comments.
+Ch.S.~acknowledges support by the Research Committee (URC) of the University of Cape Town, and thanks the Research Center for Astronomy and Applied Mathematics of the Academy of Athens for its hospitality during his visits when parts of this work were carried out.
 This work has been been partially supported by the Research Committee of the Academy of Athens through the project 200/895.

+\textbf{Data availability} The data underlying this article will be shared on reasonable request to the corresponding author.